 Remember that wooden border you installed a few years ago?
 If it’s starting to look a little sad—warped from the rain or splintering from the sun—you’re not alone.
 This is where composite material really shines.
 Our landscape edging is made from a durable blend of recycled plastic and wood fibers.
 This means it won't rot, warp, or splinter, no matter what the weather throws at it.
 Unlike metal that can rust or cheap plastic that cracks under UV rays, composite stands strong season after season.
 You get a clean, polished look that lasts, without worrying about degradation or sharp edges that could be a hazard for kids and pets.

-Enjoy a Low-Maintenance Yard
+Enjoy a Low-Maintenance Landscape

 Let’s be honest, most of us would rather spend a sunny afternoon enjoying our garden than maintaining it.
 Traditional edging often adds to the to-do list, whether it’s re-staining wood planks or replacing cracked plastic sections.
 Composite edging is the low-maintenance solution you’ve been looking for.
 Once it’s installed, it’s practically hands-off.
 There’s no need for sealing, painting, or weather-proofing.
 A simple rinse with a hose is usually all it takes to keep it looking fresh.
 Because it’s so durable, you won’t be spending your weekends on repairs.
 It’s a simple way to get a professional-looking yard with minimal effort.